 Message from the Dean

-The College of Engineering recently launched a new program for current and prospective students incorporating the many available activities they can pursue while at the Capstone.
+The College of Engineering offers many activities students can pursue while at the Capstone.
 The Engineering + Program specifically is designed so our students can meet their personal education goals while also allowing them to experience life fully at a major liberal arts and research university.
 Through the six E+ areas, our students are customizing their individual areas of interest and maximizing their engineering educational program.

 At The University of Alabama College of Engineering, our students are setting their personal educational goals quite high and being recognized nationally for their scholarship.
 I would like to take a moment to share a few highlights:

 - In 2010, engineering students account for 10 percent of UA’s student population with total enrollment of 3,091 engineering students.